Red meat is one of the most controversial foods in the history of nutrition.

 Picture a wild cow on a field 10.000 years ago, roaming free and chewing on grass and various other edible plants.

-The meat from this animal is completely different from the meat derived from a cow that was born and raised in a factory, fed grain-based feed, then pumped full of antibiotics and hormones to make it grow faster.
+The meat from this animal is completely different from the meat derived from a cow that was born and raised in a factory and fed grain-based feed.
+It may also have received growth-promoting hormones and antibiotics.

 Today, some of our meat products go through even more processing after the animals are slaughtered… they are smoked, cured, then treated with nitrates, preservatives and various chemicals.